gedw99/gio-proposals/modularity/README.md

 ## Widget gallery

-We have some awesome demos in gio examples repo.

 Eventually a Widget Gallery running on Web, Desktop and Mobile would be useful for everyone.

+The current gio examples could be used.

 https://github.com/emilk/egui has a good example of the cooncept.